-I’ve registered to take the JLPT N3 exam in December.
-I’ve found the following resources to be useful:
+I took the JLPT N3 exam last December.
+I found the following resources to be useful:

 - JLPT Study – let’s you test your knowledge of Kanji or Vocabulary, sorted by level, N5 all the way to N1.
 I’ve ignored the Kanji, and am just going for the Vocabulary.

 - Quizlet – let’s you create your own flash cards for Kanji / words you don’t know.
 I’ve created two sets: one for words I don’t know in the various JLPT N3 books, and one for other words I come across that I don’t know – could be any level.

 - Google translate – let’s me enter Japanese text by typing or writing the Kanji. the translation is often not so accurate, but good enough.

 - aNote (awesome note) – let’s me copy and paste or enter Japanese words, but in a large font size for readability.
 Any app where you can specify the font size should do.
 If I also highlight the text it gives me the option to ‘lookup’ the word in the iPhone built-in Japanese dictionaries which is quicker than using Google Translate.

 - news.tbs.co.jp – excellent resource – short news clips, complete with corresponding transcriptions.
 You can either watch the video, or try and read the transcription, or do both!

 - jisho.org – I use this for looking up Kanji.
 In the search field enter #kanji followed by the Kanji you want to look up.

 N3 読む 文章の文法。読解 published by UNICOM Inc. ISBN978-4-89689-471-4

 This book was pretty good for reading practise.
 I then decided to try a practise test to see where I needed to focus on.
 Seems that the only official practise papers are published by 凡人社 – 公式問題集N3.
 My weak point was grammar.